-Strictly speaking, sports psychology and exercise psychology are two separate domains but they are often referred to jointly, due to the fact that 'sport and exercise psychologist' is the official protected title for professionals working in the UK.
+Strictly speaking, sports psychology and exercise psychology are two separate areas but they are often referred to jointly, due to the fact that 'sport and exercise psychologist' is the official protected title for professionals working in the UK.

 Practitioner psychologists who specialise in sport contexts primarily work with athletes, coaches and referees, from amateur to elite-level.
 Their work is centred on how psychology influences sport and how it can improve performance.
 Their aim is to prepare sporting professionals for the demands of their job, such as competition and training.
 For example, a sports psychologist could help a referee cope with the stressful aspects of their role or counsel athletes to successfully deal with the consequences of sustaining an injury.

 Why choose a career in sport psychology?

 For most sport and exercise psychologists - aside from those working within healthcare or teacher training and education - international travel is also an option.
 If you'd like to work abroad, especially in the USA you should consider a career as a sports psychologist.

 Dr Faye Didymus, senior lecturer in sport and exercise psychology at Leeds Beckett University explains how the profession is particularly relevant in today's society.
 'There are a host of contemporary issues (e.g., the London 2012 Olympiad and its legacy, reports of high rates of physical inactivity and obesity in the UK, COVID-related challenges to engagement in physical activity, exercise and sport) that have direct links to sport and exercise psychology.

 'Given that such issues have been identified at national and local policy levels as having far-reaching implications for the health and prosperity of the nation, it is difficult to recall a time when sport and exercise psychology has been more relevant than it is today.'

 While the work can be challenging it is also exciting and incredibly rewarding.
 Watching an individual or team that you have worked with perform successfully at a high level can give you a huge sense of achievement.

 Do I need a sports degree?